robsd/json-cv/README.md

 ## JSON syntax

-This [helpful guide by W3Schools](https://www.w3schools.com/js/js_json_syntax.asp) should give you everything you work with JSON.
+This [helpful guide by W3Schools](https://www.w3schools.com/js/js_json_syntax.asp) should give you everything to work with JSON.